appsemble/appsemble/CONTRIBUTING.md

    ([Appsemble maintainers on GitLab](https://gitlab.com/groups/appsemble/-/group_members?sort=access_level_desc)) that work during that week agree with the change._

-3. You MUST include a help plan when expecting potential failures across any Appsemble instance.
-The plan must mention how to clean the database appropriately for the migration to succeed.
+3. You MUST log a warning when expecting potential failures across any Appsemble instance.
+The warning must explain the expected problem(s), and what actions to take to manually clean the database appropriately for the migration to succeed.

 4. Adding unique constraints (or primary keys) should only be done on new tables.

+5. All queries must be part of the transaction, by passing `{ transaction }` as option.

-> Note: all migrations are wrapped automically in a transaction, however this does NOT mean the
+> Note: since all migrations are wrapped in transactions, this does NOT mean it's okay to ignore
-> rules described can be ignored.
-When a migration fails the logs will contain
+> these rules.
+When a migration fails the following is logged:
+>
+> ```
+> [warn]: Upgrade to 0.29.0 unsuccessful, not committing.
+Current database version 0.28.0.
+> [warn]: In case this occured on a hosted Appsemble instance,
+> [warn]: and the logs above do not explain how to resolve the below error manually,
+> [warn]: consider contacting `support@appsemble.com` to report the migration issue,
+> [warn]: and include the stacktrace.
-> support@appsemble.com.
+> ```

 Migrating up to the latest, or use `--migrate-to` to migrate to a specific version.